agathoklisx/libved/README.md

   But see at the very last section of this document (ERRORS - WARNINGS - BUGS), for issues/details.

+  Platforms:
+  The constant development environment is Void-Linux.
+It is also confirmed that builds and run on macOS.
+It would be desirable to built also on BSD's.

   Command line invocation:
     Usage: veda[s] [options] [filename]